Hellmann-Lab/scRNA-seq_Contamination/README.md

 # scRNA-seq background RNA

-This repository contains the necessary code to reproduce the analysis for the manuscript **"Characterization of background RNA contamination in scRNA-seq mixture datasets"**.
+This repository contains the necessary code to reproduce the analysis for the manuscript **"The effect of background noise and its removal on the analysis of single-cell expression data"**.

 ## Snakemake